rabstolaf/bwsys/08_Docker.md

 Press CTRL + D to exit.
 ### c.
 Stopped container
+After finish executing the request, the container will go to stopped status.
+At this point, you cannot access the container anymore.
 ### d.
 Commited Container (images/ status)
+In case, you want to save the progress you have made with the container, we can create an image based on a stopped container (commiting the image to the registry).

+Whenever you modify something inside the image after the docker run command and exit, the change will still be there, however if you run it again, you will not see that change anymore since the previous change was put inside a stopped image.
+To make those changes visible and editable.
+We need to commit the change into a new container image by running the following command.

+		docker commit NAME_OF_CONTAINER/ID NEW_CONTAINER_IMAGE_NAME

+This will allow you to use docker run on the new image and see your changes.

 ## 4. Dockerfile basic concept